This is me, in the middle of the picture, and in the middle of my potager,

 picking carrots with a couple of my favourite little garden visitors.

-I'm Tanja and I live on Vancouver Island, the wet and wonderful west coast of Canada, with my husband of nearly 30 years, two sweet English Mastiffs, Ruby Tuesday and Penelope, and Beaner the kitty.
+I'm Tanja and I live on Vancouver Island, the wet and wonderful west coast of Canada, with my husband of nearly 30 years, two sweet English Mastiffs, Ruby Tuesday and Penelope, Beaner the kitty, and a new rescue kitty, Bizzie Lizzie.

 We all live happily on 1.1 acres on the edge of a small city.
 Not rural, but not quite suburban either, somewhere in between, kinda like a country-style 'burb ; )